Course Outline

 - Using Zookeeper or etcd for coordination in government systems

-- Designing for failure and graceful degradation in public sector systems
+- Designing for failure and graceful degradation in public sector operations

-- Monitoring, observability, and chaos engineering practices for government
+- Monitoring, observability, and chaos engineering for government systems

 Cloud-Native and Modern Implementation Practices for Government

-- Containers, orchestration, and Kubernetes for government use cases
+- Containers, orchestration, and Kubernetes in government environments

 - Best practices for distributed system security in the public sector